grafana/azure-data-explorer-datasource/README.md

 ### Enforcing trusted Azure Data Explorer endpoints

-For additional security, it's possible to enforce a list of trusted ADX endpoints that the cluster URL will be verified against.
+For additional security, enforcing a list of trusted ADX endpoints against which the cluster URL will be verified is possible.
 This prevents a request from being redirected to a third-party endpoint.

 This can be enabled by setting `enforce_trusted_endpoints` in your Grafana configuration under the `[plugin.grafana-azure-data-explorer-datasource]` section: